But what impact does this have on your software development?

 A first step to caring for your team’s software is being aware of the potential unintended side-effects of modularity of open source software packaging; after that, there are a number of other directions we can take to help our open source code and community.

-If you are interested in learning more, consider signing up for our mailing list or following us on Twitter.
+If you are interested in learning more, consider signing up for updates or following us on Twitter.
 And if you love all things package managers, check out The Manifest, a podcast co-hosted by our own Andrew Nesbitt.